manideep3069/EZ-backend-Manideep/README.md

 - List Uploaded Files

 ## Setup
-1. Download and import the [Postman collection](File Sharing System API.postman_collection.json) into Postman.
+1. Download and import the [Postman collection] (File Sharing System API.postman_collection.json) into Postman.
 2. Use the collection to test the API endpoints.
 1. Clone the repository:
    ```bash